Protect Your Pet's Dental Health

-Is your pet 3 years old or older?
+Is your pet three years old or older?
 Visit Canton Veterinary Clinic to provide your pets with the benefit of a professional dental cleaning.
-You can protect the long-term health of your pet with our careful and attentive procedures that address tooth decay, abscesses, and other problems.

 Cleaning Process Using Safe Anesthesia

 Over the last two decades, veterinary anesthesia has become very safe for use.
-Our doctors regularly perform these procedures on geriatric pets that have a variety of conditions, such as diabetes, heart murmurs, and epilepsy.
+Our veterinarians regularly perform these procedures on geriatric pets that have a variety of conditions, such as diabetes, heart murmurs, and epilepsy.

 All pets are given a pre-anesthetic exam to remove any concerns before the anesthetic is administered.
 Any unapparent diseases that could cause problems are also detected by a pre-anesthetic blood work that is offered to all pets.